pandoc/lua-filters/bib-place/README.md

 ---
-title: "Bibliography-place"
+title: "Bib-place"
 author: "Julien Dutant"
 ---

-Bibliography place
+Bib-place
 =======

 Control the placement of a `citeproc`-generated bibliography via Pandoc templates.
+Only works with a single-bibliography document.

 Introduction
 ------------